kdbock/artbeat-app/packages/artbeat_artist/README.md

 - ✅ **Gallery Partnerships**: Invitation system and collaboration tools
 - ✅ **Event Management**: Create and manage art events and exhibitions
 - ✅ **Commission Tracking**: Track commissions from sales and partnerships
-- ✅ **Payment Processing**: Integrated Stripe payment system for subscriptions
+- ✅ **Payment Processing**: Integrated Stripe payment system for subscriptions and commissions
-- ✅ **Payout Management**: Bank account management and payout requests
+- ✅ **Payout Management**: Bank account management and payout requests for legitimate earnings
+- ℹ️ **Gift Credits**: Separate system for appreciation tokens (in-app only, no artist payouts)

 ### Modern Features (2025 Update)